davidsouza/awesome-flash-briefings/README.md

 ## Technology News

-- [CNBC Tech Check](https://www.amazon.com/NBCUniversal-CNBC-Tech-Check/dp/B077BLM9NR/) - CNBC’s Tech Check brings you the latest in tech news from CNBC’s 1 Market in the heart of San Francisco.
+- [CNBC Tech Check](https://www.amazon.com/NBCUniversal-CNBC-Tech-Check/dp/B077BLM9NR/) - CNBC's Tech Check brings you the latest in tech news from CNBC's 1 Market in the heart of San Francisco.
 Tech Check keeps you up to speed on the largest technology companies, cybersecurity, social media, electronics, robotics and mobile technology.

 - [CNET News](https://www.amazon.com/CNET-News/dp/B01KYOAT7A/) - Tech Today delivers a daily drop of the most compelling stories from and around the world of technology and tech culture.
 In about 60 seconds, viewers get a quick take of what matters and how it impacts their relationship with the connected world.